NoelJustine/7OOP-PORTFOLIO/MIDTERM/Lab5/README.md

 # MIDTERM LAB TASK 5
-### Creating Class and Instantiating Objects in Pythoncts
+### Creating Class and Instantiating Objects in Pythons

 ## Problem 1.
 Users in Social Media